-An introduction to the UI Diagram and how it works.
+An introduction to the Interface Diagram and how it works.

-When you build an app on Codebots, you use the User Interface Diagram (UI Diagram) to control what the forward-facing parts of your app looks like.
-The UI Diagram works by allowing you to dictate the structure of the app using our three-tiered system of pages, tiles and views (views are configurable only in the code base itself and not in the UI Diagram).
+When you build an app on Codebots, you use the User Interface Diagram (Interface Diagram) to control what the forward-facing parts of your app looks like.
+The Interface Diagram works by allowing you to dictate the structure of the app using our three-tiered system of pages, tiles and views (views are configurable only in the code base itself and not in the Interface Diagram).

 The diagram does not let you configure things like colours, text, etc., but rather the structure and order of the page’s contents.
 Colours and fonts are configured within the application itself.